abjerner/Skybrud.Social.TwentyThree/README.md

 ## Installation

-The package is only available via [**NuGet**](https://www.nuget.org/packages/Skybrud.Social.TwentyThree/1.1.2).
+The package is only available via [**NuGet**](https://www.nuget.org/packages/Skybrud.Social.TwentyThree).
 To install the package, you can either use the .NET CLI:

 ```
-dotnet add package Skybrud.Social.TwentyThree --version 1.1.2
+dotnet add package Skybrud.Social.TwentyThree
 ```

 or the NuGet Package Manager:

 ```
-Install-Package Skybrud.Social.TwentyThree -Version 1.1.2
+Install-Package Skybrud.Social.TwentyThree
 ```